- SAP reported customer numbers on HANA — right up until 2015.

 - The question we cover is what happened to this reporting and what it means.

 SAP has two ways of speaking in general.
-One is when they are speaking to an audience that is compliant, like at SAPPHIRE, to media they pay to cover them and on analyst calls.
-On analyst calls SAP makes confident statements about the growth of its products, but the evidence is normally lacking.
+One is when they are talking to a compliant audience, like at SAPPHIRE, to media they pay to cover them and on analyst calls.
+On analyst calls, SAP makes confident statements about the growth of its products, but the evidence usually is lacking.